How Much Does it Cost to go to Bermuda?

 I recommend four nights here which will give you enough time to get a feel for the country and to relax.
 Adding a night is great if you don’t want to rush things.
 You could also get away with just three nights, but your schedule would likely be packed.

-Bermuda has very limited direct flights.
-Major cities on the east coast of North America have direct access and so do a few Caribbean islands.
-Generally speaking, you’ll want to budget about $400 for a return flight.
-If you’re coming from Europe, your flight will likely cost you at least $200 more.
+Bermuda has minimal direct flights.
+Major cities on the east coast of North America have direct access, and so do a few Caribbean islands.
+Generally speaking, you’ll want to budget about $450 for a roundtrip flight.
+If you’re coming from Europe, your flight will likely cost you at least $250 more.

-When it comes to accommodations, Bermuda has plenty of great properties to choose from, but there are a limited amount of hotels available.
-There’s more than enough to service the tourism industry, but sometimes people are surprised that not many big name hotels are found here.
-Consider this a good thing as the hotels are mostly run by locals.
+When it comes to accommodations, Bermuda has plenty of stunning properties to choose from.
+That said, there are a limited amount of hotels available.
+There’s more than enough to service the tourism industry, but sometimes people are surprised that few major hotel chains are found here.
+Consider this a good thing as the hotels are mostly run by locals, which is more authentic and great for the economy.
+You can still go with a 5-star luxury resort with a spa, but there are plenty of properties with free wifi, helpful staff, a patio and an outdoor pool.

-What also surprises many people is that all-inclusive packages aren’t really a thing in Bermuda.
+What also surprises many people is that all-inclusive packages aren’t a thing in Bermuda.
 One or two hotels may offer it, but you’d likely still be better off just paying as you go for your food and drink.
+Plus, plenty of public beaches are available, so don’t worry about staying at a hotel with a private beach.

-Ferries have limited service, but they obviously have a better vantage point so you can get views of Bermuda.
-You can’t transfer on ferries except for the Hamilton to St. George’s via Dockyard route.
+Ferries have limited service, but they obviously have a better vantage point, so you can get views of Bermuda.
+You can’t transfer on ferries except for the Hamilton to St. George’s via the Dockyard route.

-The cost to ride buses and ferries are the same.
+The cost of riding buses and ferries is the same.
 For reference, here’s the breakdown.

 - $5 – Cash fare (coins only)